5j4/mariusdroughtproject/_pages/dashboard/science/drought_impacts_management/water_quality/drought_impacts_wq_thames.md

 {% include
 	image.html
 	image="diwqrt_runnymede.jpg"
-	caption="CAPTION NEEDED"
-%}

-Effect of combined climate alteration (precipitation and temperature), land-use change and phosphorus removal mitigation strategies on the average phosphorus content of the River Thames (UK) at Runnymede.
+	caption="Effect of combined climate alteration (precipitation and temperature), land-use change and phosphorus removal mitigation strategies on the average phosphorus content of the River Thames (UK) at Runnymede.
 Circles: current conditions of land-use and current phosphorus removal mitigation strategies; squares: expansion of agricultural land) and current phosphorus removal mitigation strategies; diamonds: expansion of agricultural land and optimal phosphorus removal mitigation strategies (combined reduction of fertiliser and phosphorus removal from wastewater).
 The horizontal solid line represents the current average phosphorus concentration.
-The red rectangle defines the space of precipitation changes forecasted by the UKCP09.
+The red rectangle defines the space of precipitation changes forecasted by the UKCP09"
+%}

 ## Climate change is expected to increase drought severity and phosphorus concentration in rivers, but the response of phytoplankton varies depending on the functional group.

-Change in the average phytoplankton abundance in the River Thames (UK) in reach 1 due to climate alteration (precipitation and temperature), under current conditions of land-use and current phosphorus removal mitigation strategies.
-In each plot, the x-axis represents the alteration in temperature (°C), the y-axis the alteration in precipitation (%), while the resulting change in average phytoplankton cell abundance is represented with colours.
-Each plot is associated with a different phytoplankton group (diatoms, chlorophytes, picoalgale, cyanobacteria and Microcystis-like cyanobacteria).
-The black dots represent the changes in precipitation and temperature of 10,000 UKCP09 change factors.

-{% include
-	image.html
-	image="diwqrt_avgphytoplanktonchange.jpg"
-	caption="CAPTION NEEDED"
-%}

 Change in the average phytoplankton abundance in the River Thames (UK) in reach 1 due to climate alteration (precipitation and temperature), under current conditions of land-use and current phosphorus removal mitigation strategies.
 In each plot, the x-axis represents the alteration in temperature (°C), the y-axis the alteration in precipitation (%), while the resulting change in average phytoplankton cell abundance is represented with colours.
 Each plot is associated with a different phytoplankton group (diatoms, chlorophytes, picoalgale, cyanobacteria and Microcystis-like cyanobacteria).
 The black dots represent the changes in precipitation and temperature of 10,000 UKCP09 change factors.